-Bompas and Parr, the minds behind one of the leading expert in multi-sensory experience design, seem they never sleep.
+Bompas & Parr, the minds behind one of the leading experts in multi-sensory experience design, seem they never sleep.
 Their studio appears to boil with activity, constantly cooking great projects.
-They closed the year presenting their first annual report about the future of food, a trend forecast making “predictions for how our drinking and dining culture will adapt as it responds to changing global culinary influences, technological changes, scientific advancements and wider cultural movements”.
+Bompas & Parr closed the year by presenting their first annual report about the future of food, a trend forecast making “predictions for how our drinking and dining culture will adapt as it responds to changing global culinary influences, technological changes, scientific advancements and wider cultural movements”.

-For the 2018 festival, which runs 29th January to 1st February, seven feature films, six short films and the best short films submitted as part of the still open competition will be screened at Mondrian London’s 56-seat Curzon cinema.
-The Food Film Festival will present two feature films per day accompanied by a mini-season of short films produced by Bompas & Parr, alongside themed culinary talks, workshops and events , you can check the programme here.
+For the 2018 festival, which runs from 29th January to 1st February, seven feature films, six short films, and the best short films submitted as part of the still open competition will be screened at Mondrian London’s 56-seat Curzon cinema.
+The Food Film Festival will present two feature films per day, accompanied by a mini-season of short films produced by Bompas & Parr, alongside themed culinary talks, workshops and events; you can check the programme here.

 Expect films about Italian restaurants, Japanese entangled perfectionism, Peter Greenaway’s extravaganzas and Steve Coogan and Rob Bryden’s The Trip.
 The event will also portray the relationship between oranges and death in the film.
 At the same time, Sam Bompas will present The Descent, which explores themes of cannibalism and the dark side of spelunking.